Flow depletion in irrigated western river basins

-Download the KMZ of the hydrologic classification from the link below:
+Download the KMZ of the hydrologic classification:

 Subreach-scale (<100 m) variations in channel width and depth have rarely been included in channel classifications.
 However, variability in topographic features of rivers, in conjunction with sediment supply and discharge, produces a mosaic of channel forms that provides unique habitats for sensitive aquatic species.
 We are investigating the utility of topographic variability attributes (TVAs) in distinguishing channel types and dominant geomorphic processes.
 Initial results indicate that incorporating TVAs in channel classification provides a quantitative basis for interpreting nonuniform as well as uniform geomorphic processes, which can improve our ability to distinguish linked channel forms and processes of geomorphic and ecological significance.
 These efforts are now being applied throughout the State of California through partnerships with several academic entities.

 2D hydrodynamic modeling is used in combination with geomorphic classification and synthetic river corridors to evaluate alternative flow-form-function scenarios at management relevant scales.
-The use of synthetic, archetypal river models based on mathematical descriptions of geomorphic attributes derived from geomorphic classification in lieu of high-resolution topographic data (i) reduces time and financial requirements, (ii) overcomes site-specific topographic features, and (iii) allows for evaluation of any morphological structure of interest.
+The use of synthetic, archetypal river models based on mathematical descriptions of geomorphic attributes derived from geomorphic classification in lieu of high-resolution topographic data (i) reduces resource requirements, (ii) overcomes site-specific topographic features, and (iii) allows for evaluation of any morphological structure of interest.
 Ecosystem performance is measured across a suite of functions related to aquatic species, riparian species, and hydrogeomorphic processes.